How To Wear Finger Picks

 Once you have selected the right finger pick, it is important to prepare it for use.
 Start by trimming any excess material from the edges of the pick, making sure that all edges are smooth and free of any rough spots.
 Next, bend the pick slightly using your fingers to make sure that it fits snugly around your finger when worn.
 You may also want to apply a small amount of lubricant such as wax or petroleum jelly to ensure that the pick moves freely on your finger without slipping off.

-See also What To Wear Under Ski Pants
+See also How To Wear Strapless Dresses

 Wearing the Pick